-Baseball Coaching Tips for a Pitcher’s Pregame Warmup Routine
+Baseball Coaching Tips for How a Pitcher Should Warmup Before Pitching

 Routine is important for people in general.
 An adult might wake up at the same time every day and perform the same tasks before heading out to work.
 In baseball, the same is true about routines.
 Big leaguers will perform certain pregame tasks to prepare for the game like batting practice, taking infield practice, etc. A big league pitcher’s pregame routine will be a lot different from the rest of the team and it is especially important for a pitcher to be 100% ready for the game.
 With that said, it is especially important for a young pitcher at the younger level to have a good pregame routine.
 Let’s take a look at some Baseball Coaching Tips for a Pitcher’s Pregame Routine that will help the pitching staff be on their A game!

 I prefer the pitcher to be present 45 minutes before game time but at least 30 minutes before game time.
 I believe this gives the coach enough time to properly prepare the pitcher for game time.
 A coach should never underestimate the importance of properly warming up the pitcher.
 A proper warm-up will not only help performance but will help prevent injury.
 A coach may even decide to scratch the starting pitcher if say, for example, the pitcher complains of a sore elbow while playing catch.